Censorship in the United States: Broadcasting

 Justice Ruth Bader Ginsburg, dissenting, wrote that "there is no way to hide the long shadow the First Amendment casts over what the commission has done.
 Today's decision does nothing to diminish that shadow."
-Justice John Paul Stevens, dissenting, wrote that not every use of a swear word connotes the same thing: "As any golfer who has watched his partner shank a short approach knows," he wrote, "it would be absurd to accept the suggestion that the resultant four-letter word uttered on the golf course describes sex or excrement and is therefore indecent...
-It is ironic, to say the least, that while the FCC patrols the airwaves for words that have a tenuous relationship with sex or excrement, commercials broadcast during prime-time hours frequently ask viewers whether they are battling erectile dysfunction or are having trouble going to the bathroom...
+Justice John Paul Stevens, dissenting, wrote that not every use of a swear word connotes the same thing: "As any golfer who has watched his partner shank a short approach knows," he wrote, "it would be absurd to accept the suggestion that the resultant four-letter word uttered on the golf course describes sex or excrement and is therefore indecent....
+It is ironic, to say the least, that while the FCC patrols the airwaves for words that have a tenuous relationship with sex or excrement, commercials broadcast during prime-time hours frequently ask viewers whether they are battling erectile dysfunction or are having trouble going to the bathroom....
 The FCC's shifting and impermissibly vague indecency policy only imperils these broadcasters and muddles the regulatory landscape."
-For 30 years, the FCC has had the power to keep "indecent" material off the airwaves from 6 a.m. to 10 p.m., and those rules "have not proved unworkable" Stevens added.
-Justice Breyer, dissenting, wrote that the law "grants those in charge of independent administrative agencies broad authority to determine relevant policy," he observed.
-"But it does not permit them to make policy choices for purely political reasons nor to rest them primarily upon unexplained policy preferences."
+For 30 years, the FCC has had the power to keep "indecent" material off the airwaves from 6 a.m. to 10 p.m., and those rules "have not proved unworkable," Stevens added.
+Justice Breyer, dissenting, wrote that the law "grants those in charge of independent administrative agencies broad authority to determine relevant policy.
+But it does not permit them to make policy choices for purely political reasons nor to rest them primarily upon unexplained policy preferences."